During the final days in 1984 of Atari's ownership under Warner Communications,

 new designs for Atari 800XL were in the works.
 One such

-design called the Atari 800XLCR (Cost Reduced) involved a new motherboard
+design called the Atari 800XLK aka the 800XLCR (Cost Reduced) involved a new motherboard

 design which not only incorporated the "FREDDIE" Memory processor, but